-Cell phones will not be allowed to be seen or used by students during class time.
-These items will be confiscated and retained by the school when improperly utilized on school property or during a class period.
-Cell phones and electronic equipment confiscated for the first time will be kept until the end of the school day and may be picked up by the student from the Principal.
-Cell phones and electronic equipment confiscated for the second time will be turned into the Principal each morning for five school days and kept until the end of each day, with increasing consequences for additional offenses.
+Cell phones should not be seen or used by students during class time.
+These items can be confiscated and retained by the school when improperly utilized on school property or during a class period.
+Cell phones and electronic equipment confiscated will be kept until the end of the school day and may be picked up by the student from the confiscating teacher or from the office.
 Students who refuse to turn over their cell phone or electronic equipment will be sent to the office and disciplined.
+Students repeatedly misusing cell phones and electronic equipment during class time will be directed to the office and disciplined with increasing consequences for additional offenses.
 Repeat violations will require a parent to secure the device.
 Students will be allowed to use their cell phones or other electronic devices during their lunch and passing times as well as before and after school.